openedx/edx-documentation/en_us/open_edx_release_notes/source/nutmeg.rst

 * By setting the :code:`ENABLE_NEW_RELIC` to false, the new relic logging integration will be disabled across all MFEs.

+* It's now possible to add optional, but not toggled, extra fields to the registration form.
+See the `PR and example config`_ for more information.

+.. _PR and example config: https://github.com/openedx/edx-platform/pull/29047

 Bulk Course Email Tool
 ----------------------